 The field of data science is a broad and rapidly expanding one with far-reaching implications in areas as diverse as climate research, health and medicine, financial services, and social networking.
 It’s no surprise, then, that the role of data scientist is equally broad and encompasses a wide range of skills and responsibilities.

 Data science is a branch of computer science dealing with capturing, processing, and analyzing data to gain new insights about the systems being studied.
 Data scientists deal with vast amounts of information from different sources and in different contexts, so the processing they must do is usually unique to each study, utilizing custom algorithms, artificial intelligence (AI), machine learning, and human interpretation.

-To help you better understand this challenging and potentially lucrative career path, in this Life in Tech article, we’ll provide an overview of the role of data scientist along with resources to learn more.
+To help you better understand this challenging and potentially lucrative career path, in this article, we’ll provide an overview of the role of data scientist along with resources to learn more.

 What Does a Data Scientist Do?

 Data scientists help organizations solve vexing problems, says Northeastern University.
 Through a combination of computer science, modeling, statistics, analytics, and math skills, data scientists uncover patterns, visualize trends, and provide insight to help organizations make informed, objective, “data-driven” decisions.

 To perform this role, for example, “a data scientist gathers data, parses and normalizes it, and then creates routines for a computer to run on the data in search of a pattern, trend, or just a helpful visualization,” says opensource.com.
 So, “if you have ever created a pie chart or bar graph from the fields of a spreadsheet, then you've acted as a low-level data scientist by interpreting a dataset and visualizing the data to help others understand it,” they write.